I Went To Brain Camp To Cure My Foggy Mind

 AdvertisementADVERTISEMENT

 This program specifically uses an electroencephalography (EEG) Muse headset and the Myndlift app, although there are other programs out there that you can try with different equipment at different price points.
-Some other options include Sens.ai, which charges $1,395 for the headset and a year long subscription to their app, and Mendi, which charges $299 for the headset while their app is free.
-Modern Age currently charges $600 for their program, which includes the headset, app, and access to a clinician through the duration of “camp.”
-If you don’t want to go through Modern Age, you can purchase the app and the headset in a package directly from Myndlift, which will cost you $272 a month.
+Some other options include Sens.ai, which charges $1,861 AUD for the headset and a year long subscription to their app, and Mendi, which charges $465 AUD for the headset while their app is free.
+Modern Age currently charges $930 AUD for their program, which includes the headset, app, and access to a clinician through the duration of “camp.”
+If you don’t want to go through Modern Age, you can purchase the app and the headset in a package directly from Myndlift, which will cost you $230 a month.

 For Myndlift in particular, the “participants engage in tasks requiring cognitive focus, such as playing an interactive game or watching a video,” Dr. Vinjamoori says.
 The EEG device then measures your brain wave patterns and provides feedback to the user instantly, which can manifest as the screen getting brighter or darker or the sound getting louder or quieter.
 “By allowing users to have an audio-visual experience of their brain wave patterns in real-time and guiding them to change or modify these patterns, neurofeedback aims to train individuals to regulate their brain function,” Pierson says.